BOSE SLEEPBUDS

 January - March 2020

 The Bose Sleepbuds are an audio-based sleep aid.
-By masking environmental noise and providing users with an array of soothing ambient sound options it helps prime users for deep and interrupted sleep.
+By masking environmental noise and providing users with an array of soothing ambient sound options it helps prime the user for deep and interrupted sleep.

 What makes them special?

 The Sleepbuds are a unique product that targets sleep and one's quality of sleep through a physical product.
-Unlike other solutions that exclusively provide calming sounds, the Bose Sleepbuds also considers the sleeping environment.
+Unlike other solutions that exclusively provide calming sounds, the Bose Sleepbuds also considers what goes on when sleeping.

-The Bose Sleepbuds were not well received from online customer reviews.
+Looking at customer reviews online, the Bose Sleepbuds were not well received.
 Many of the reviews point to usability issues.
-Therefore, we decided to do a usability study of our own and learn where the areas of opportunity were for this unique product.
+We decided to do a usability study of our own and learn where the areas of opportunity were for this unique product.

-Through online reviews, cognitive walkthroughs, and heuristic evaluations we identified problems in three critical steps when using the product.
+Perusing customer reviews, cognitive walkthroughs, and heuristic evaluations we identified problems in three critical steps when using the product.
 1) in the onboarding, 2) in the Bluetooth pairing, and 3) in the charging interaction.
-We conceived our research questions, based on these three steps.
+This helped us to conceive our research questions.

 Interviews & Surveys